 In the Mesh Peering Management element, the Mesh Peering Protocol Identifier shall be set to 1 “authenticated mesh peering exchange protocol.”

 The RSNE shall be the same as sent in the Mesh Peering Open frame.

+If the PMK used in the AMPE exchange was generated using SAE and the mesh STA wishes to supply the peer mesh STA with a protected identifier, the Protected Password Identifier element shall be present.
+The Protected Identifier field shall be constructed per 12.4.3 (Representation of passwords and password identifiers).

 In the Authenticated Mesh Peering Exchange element: